 1L Your Way Program

-The 1L Your Way program, available to full-time J.D. students who start law school in fall 2014 or later, is an optional early specialization track that introduces flexibility into the first-year curriculum.
-Students who choose to participate in 1L Your Way defer the required first-year course Legislation to the second year in favor of taking either an approved, upper-division elective course or a unique clinical rotation course.
+The 1L Your Way program, available to full-time J.D. students, is an optional track that introduces flexibility into the first-year curriculum.
+Students who choose to participate in 1L Your Way defer the required first-year course Legislation to the second year in favor of taking either an approved, upper-division elective course or a unique first-year clinical course.

 Why wait to specialize in your law school career?